ThomasArts/aetmodel/ThreatModel.md

 ##### 3. Vulnerabilities in node API
 	(1.3.3) Exploiting node API
-		(1.3.3.1) Exploiting CORS to run arbitrary code on node
+		(1.3.3.1) Exploiting CORS to run arbitrary code on node (1.3.3.2) Exploiting the state channel API
+		(1.3.3.3) Exploiting the HTTP API
+		[1.3.3.4] Executing a fun though an external API

 ### (2) Tampering
 Tampering is closely related to spoofing and information disclosure.